SSNE: Effective Node Representation for Link Prediction in Sparse Networks

-The link prediction method based on feature matrix is constructed by calculating the similarity indexes among feature vectors.
-We use six real networks and two types of artificial network models to test the link prediction performance of the proposed method.
+The link prediction method based on the feature matrix is constructed by calculating the similarity indexes among feature vectors.
+We use six real networks and two types of artificial network models to test the proposed method's link prediction performance.
 The testing experiments are designed in three aspects.
-We first verify the effectiveness of the proposed method on the link prediction in diverse real networks and the sensitivity of the adjustable parameters to the proposed method.
-It has found that the proposed method is more suitable for the link prediction in relatively sparse network and only partially sensitive to the order of the SNHAM matrix.
-Then,the effectiveness of the proposed method on the link prediction in sparse network is further verified based on artificial networks.
-Finally, we discuss the results of the comparison of proposed method with a lot of mainstream methods based on structural similarity indexes, matrix optimization and other graph embedding models.
+We first verify the proposed method's effectiveness on the link prediction in real diverse networks and the adjustable parameters' sensitivity to the proposed method.
+It has been found that the proposed method is more suitable for the link prediction in the relatively sparse network and only partially sensitive to the order of the SNHAM matrix.
+Then, the proposed method's effectiveness on the link prediction in the sparse network is further verified based on artificial networks.
+Finally, we discuss the comparison of the proposed method with a lot of mainstream methods based on structural similarity indexes, matrix optimization, and other graph embedding models.